 Blogging is kind of like a diet- everyone talks about it but no one wants to do it.
 It’s true unless you’re me; I don’t mind writing blogs especially about what I’m passionate about!!!
 So let’s talk about what’s the latest blogging techniques.

 The latest change, as in the past year, is this neat little thing called Anchor pages.
 The concept is not really that new for some of us, but for those of you that are still learning, I’m going to tell you all about it.

-Anchor page is what I like to refer to as my “Main Blog Post.”
-This main post normally encompasses key items for my download that is being promoted for that campaign.
+Anchor page is what I like to refer to as my “Main Focus.”
+This main post or page normally encompasses key items for my download that is being promoted for that campaign.
 To learn more about an awesome inbound campaign strategy, click here.